Jewelry Care

 What Is The Difference Between "Silver Plated", "Sterling Plate" and "Solid Sterling"?

-"Solid sterling" means that the metal content of the entire component is .925 silver with a .075 additive, usually copper (almost pure silver).
-"Sterling plate" means that this high quality of silver has been layered on top of a base metal, usually steel or brass.
-It is sometimes called "silver filled" if it's a much thicker layer of plating.
-Solid sterling will usually be stamped with a hallmark ("925"); sterling plate will not have a hallmark since it is only a layer over another metal.
-Since sterling silver is rather expensive (and fairly soft, as metals go), plating it over a hard base metal gives the component greater durability at a lower cost.
-"Silver plated" is a more general term and implies that either sterling silver or a silver/tin alloy has been layered over a base metal.
-Our silver-plated components do not contain any nickel and are almost always actual sterling plate.
+- "Sterling plate" means that this high quality of silver has been thinly layered on top of a base metal, usually steel or brass.
+It's sometimes called "silver filled" if it's a much thicker layer, and comes with a slightly higher price tag.
+Sterling plate will not have a hallmark since it's only a layer over another metal.
+Since sterling silver is rather expensive, plating it over a hard base metal gives the component greater durability at a lower cost.

 What's the Difference Between "Antiqued" and "Antiqued Oxidized" Metal?